eolesinski/poliscipy/docs/index.md

 {% endfor %}
 </ul>

-Other than that, you're free to customize sites that you create with this template, however you like.
-You can easily change the versions of `just-the-docs` and Jekyll it uses, as well as adding further plugins.
+We welcome contributors of all levels whether it’s fixing bugs, adding features, or improving documentation!
+If you are interested in helping improve PoliSciPy, visit the [Contribution Guide](https://eolesinski.github.io/poliscipy/contributing.html) for more information.

 ### Code of Conduct

-Just the Docs is committed to fostering a welcoming community.
+PoliSciPy is committed to fostering a welcoming and inclusive community.

-[View our Code of Conduct](https://github.com/just-the-docs/just-the-docs/tree/main/CODE_OF_CONDUCT.md) on our GitHub repository.
+[View the Code of Conduct](https://github.com/eolesinski/poliscipy/blob/main/CODE_OF_CONDUCT.md) on the GitHub repository.

 ----